 4. Getting there

-Getting to Switzerland is the best via one of several international airports, such as Zurich (ZRH), Geneva (GVA) or Bern (BRN), or via train, bus or car from neighboring country.
+Getting to Switzerland is the best via one of several international airports, such as Zurich (ZRH), Geneva (GVA) or Bern (BRN), or via train, bus or car from a neighboring country.
 If you have plenty of time, then driving throughout any of the scenic routes is the best choice.

 Here are some flight offers to Switzerland from the US: